Kabhi Main Kabhi Tum: Cast

+Casting

+Before Fahad Mustafa was cast as Mustafa, the role was reportedly offered to Bilal Abbas Khan.
+According to reports and discussions surrounding the production, Abbas initially accepted the role but later departed from the project for reasons that were not publicly disclosed.
+Fahad Mustafa subsequently joined the drama as Mustafa, marking his return to television after a lengthy absence.

+The circumstances surrounding Bilal Abbas Khan reported departure have not been officially clarified by the actor or the production team.
+Consequently, the exact reason for the change in casting remains unconfirmed.

 Reception

 The series received positive feedback from fans and critics, and the chemistry between Mustafa and Aamir was particularly praised along with the poignant storytelling and direction.
 It was praised for its realistic portrayal of Karachi, the woes of the middle-class of the country and an acute depiction of the relationship dynamics in families.
 The series consistently garnered high TRPs throughout its run, with the finale getting a TRP of 24.2 - highest in Pakistan since 2021.
 Owing to the popularity of the series, the final episode was screened in movie theaters across Pakistan with sold out shows.

 Music

 The drama series featured multiple original soundtracks for different stages of the story.